Using FMLA for Rehab: Your Job is Protected

 At Buckhead Behavioral Health, we offer comprehensive addiction and mental health care, including:

 - Individual and Group Therapy: Heal in one-on-one and supportive group settings.
+Therapy is a critical aspect of any treatment program for mental health and addiction.

 - Psychiatry: Manage mental health with expert psychiatric care and medication.
+Psychiatry and therapy are the most common ways to treat mental health disorders like depression and anxiety.

 We also provide holistic care, including red light therapy, nutritional counseling, and mindfulness practices, to support physical and emotional wellness.

-Begin Your Recovery with FMLA
+Begin Your Recovery with FMLA for Rehab

 FMLA makes it possible to focus on recovery without sacrificing your job or health coverage.
 If you’re ready to start your journey to wellness, Buckhead Behavioral Health is here to help.